mgxmajewski/game-of-life-front/README.md

-IMPORTANT: Leave .env structure as it is (in case they were absent gatsby concat given env variable with localhost by default).
-This seems to be true for GATSBY_GQL_URL and GATSBY_API_URL.
-Other variables seems to behave as regular .env variables (TBC).
+IMPORTANT: Leave .env structure as it is (in case they were absent gatsby concat given env variable with localhost by default)

 &nbsp;Agile<br><sup>></sup><sup>◊</sup>﬩<sup>◊</sup><sup><</sup><br>&nbsp;&nbsp;<sup>cat</sup>